qchojr/lobby/README.md

 ```

-# lobby
+# Lobby

-- Documentationa and install scripts for lobby and bots
+- Documentation and install scripts for lobby and bots

 ## Lobby Install

 ```
 rm -f setup_lobby; wget --no-cache https://raw.githubusercontent.com/triplea-game/lobby/master/setup_lobby; chmod +x setup_lobby
-./setup_lobby -h
+sudo ./setup_lobby -h
 ```

 Install command example:

 ```
-sudo ./setup_lobby -h 1.9.0.0.6520 3304 /home/triplea/lobby
+sudo ./setup_lobby 1.9.0.0.6520 3304 /home/triplea/lobby
 ```

-Update DB password
+Update properties:

 ```
-## look at the old password
-vi /home/triplea/lobby/1.9.0.0.5802/config/lobby/lobby.properties
-## update the new one
-vi /home/triplea/lobby/1.9.0.0.6520/config/lobby/lobby.properties
+sudo -u triplea vim /home/triplea/lobby/1.9.0.0.6520/config/lobby/lobby.properties
 ```

+Change the value of the `postgres_password` property to the correct password for this server (refer to the Master Secrets document).

+**NOTE:** If you are setting up a staging server, change the value of the `postgres_database` property to `ta_users_staging`.

-Log in to DB and look at tables
+Log in to DB and look at tables:

 ```
 sudo -u postgres psql postgres
 \l